Breadcrumb

 Candidates are asked to indicate whether this wish to apply as a Physical or Biological scientist, however this does not restrict options at all once at Cambridge and is done to determine how your application will be assessed and which interviews you will receive.
 If an applicant wishes to specialise in primarily biological sciences but wants to have the option of taking a physics course in their first year, they should inform the Admissions Office of this so that a separate physics interview can be arranged.
 If you are uncertain whether a Biology or Physics application is more appropriate, it is sensible to discuss this with the Admissions Office.
 The final choice of first year courses is only confirmed once students arrive in October and some students switch ‘sides’ every year on arrival.
 This is the advantage of such a flexible course.

-Natural Sciences applicants across the University are asked to sit a pre-interview written assessment at their school, college or local testing centre on 19th October 2022.
-Registration is required by 30th September 2022.
+Natural Sciences applicants across the University are asked to sit the Engineering and Sciences Admissions Test (ESAT) at their local testing centre.
+Pre-registration is required.
 These will form part of our holistic assessment of candidates' achievements, abilities and potential and are no more, and no less important than any of the other pieces of information considered during the admissions process.
 Registration for this assessment closes in mid-October.
 Further information can be found on the University website.

 Four of our Science Fellows conduct the two 30 minute interviews.
 Interview questions will have a scientific focus but the interviewers are not expecting candidates to know a "correct answer", but are interested in how candidates respond to new ideas or approach unfamiliar problems.